JakobJuergens/Outlier_Detection_FDA/README.md

 ![ci](https://github.com/OpenSourceEconomics/ose-data-science-course-projeect-JakobJuergens/actions/workflows/ci.yml/badge.svg)

 ## Project overview
+The main focus of this project is to develop a procedure to identify abnormal observations in sensor data collected during production processes.
+Each data point can be interpreted as a set of points where a function was obserrved.
+Therefore the whole problem can be approached from a standpoint of outlierr classification in functional data.
+An appraoch which I chose as the basis of my project.

 This project was made possible by a cooperation with Daimler AG.
 The main focus is on outlier classification in functional data.
 The algorithm implemented in Project_main.ipynb was taken from: